-There are some instances where the Veterans Administration (VA) will require an applicant for disability benefits goes through a Compensation and Pension exam before making a decision on his or her claim.
+Sometimes the Veterans Administration (VA) will require an applicant for disability benefits go through a Compensation and Pension (C&P) exam before deciding on the claim.
 If you have been notified that you need to go through this exam, here is some information on what you can expect.

 What Is a Compensation and Pension Exam?

 The Compensation and Pension exam will typically take place in a doctor’s office so your disabilities can be thoroughly evaluated.
 It will probably be performed at your local VA clinic or hospital.
 The examining doctor will write a report and send it to the VA office where you submitted your benefits application.